 1. A penalty kick is awarded for any infringement of the rules by the defending team within the penalty area that is penalized by a direct free kick.
 A penalty kick can be awarded irrespective of the position of the ball if the violation by the defending team is committed within the penalty area.
-The ball shall be placed on the basketball court free throw line.
+The ball shall be placed 12 yards from the goal line.
 A goal may be scored directly from a penalty kick.
-All players except the kicker and the goalkeeper must be on the field of play outside the 3-point arc and behind the penalty mark.
+All players except the kicker and the goalkeeper must be on the field of play outside the penalty box, behind the penalty mark, and at least ten yards from the penalty mark.
 The goalkeeper may move laterally along the goal line before a penalty kick but must not move forward until the ball is kicked.
-The player awarded the kick must utilize one fluid motion in playing the ball and the ball must move forward as a result of the kick.
+The player awarded the kick must utilize one fluid motion in playing the ball and the ball must move forward as a result of the kick